Michal Kurlaender, Faculty Director, Professor, School of

 Education

-Mayra is a 3rd-year Ph.D. student studying Education with an
+Mayra is a fourth-year Ph.D. student studying Education with

-emphasis in School Organization and Education policy at UC Davis.
+an emphasis in School Organization and Educational Policy at UC

-Latinx/a/o students in rural areas.
-Mayra previously worked as a
+areas.
+Mayra previously worked as a high school biology

-high school biology teacher and college access advisor in
+teacher and college access advisor in California’s South San

 Economics